renecartaya/Automation/README.md

 ## Liquid sample transfer and storage

-It is an automation project aimed to didactically combine heating/cooling systems, liquid pumps and embedded programming for control of sample temperatures and liquid sample transfers.
+It is an automated module aimed to combine heating/cooling systems, liquid pumps and embedded programming for control of sample temperatures and liquid sample transfers integrated into the XYZ positioning system.